howl-editor/howl/site/source/doc/api/ui/editor.md

 - `top_right`: Adds the the indicator to the top indicator bar, to the right.
 - `bottom_left`: Adds the the indicator to the bottom indicator bar, to the left.
 - `bottom_right`: Adds the the indicator to the bottom indicator bar, to the right.

+An indicator is a simple label by default, but it's possible to add an arbitrary widget as an indicator via the `factory` parameter.
+If specified, `factory` must be a callable object that when called returns a Gtk widget.

 ### unregister_indicator (id)